 Dr. Wilson reiterated a number of the findings contained in the CSB's Interim Report on the Chevron incident, including the "striking lack of attention on the part of the Richmond Chevron refinery to maintenance and metallurgy upgrades...," and the Chevron Richmond Refinery's failure to implement a recommended 100% component inspection program for high-risk piping.
-He also stated that California's refineries are able to operate without demonstrating competence in health, safety, and environmental performance to a regulatory agency or to the public, and as such recommended that California establish a regulatory approach similar to that of the safety case regulatory regime, a rigorous prescriptive39 and goal-setting40 regulatory regime used widely by other regions throughout the world such as the United Kingdom (UK) and Australia to regulate high hazard industrial facilities.
-It is highlighted by its adaptability and requirements for continuous improvements in risk reduction, places the duty on industry to demonstrate its competence in health and safety to the regulator.
+He also stated that California's refineries are able to operate without demonstrating competence in health, safety, and environmental performance to a regulatory agency or to the public, and as such recommended that California establish a regulatory approach similar to that of the safety case regulatory regime, a rigorous prescriptive and goal-setting regulatory regime used widely by other regions throughout the world such as the United Kingdom (UK) and Australia to regulate high hazard industrial facilities.
+It is highlighted by its adaptability and requirements for continuous improvements in risk reduction, and shifts the burden to the industry to demonstrate its competence in health and safety to the regulator.
 The regime is overseen by highly competent, well-funded regulators that rigorously audit facilities for compliance with the written safety case report and good industry practice.

-On July 11, 2013, the working group released a draft report entitled Improving Public and Worker Safety at Oil Refineries, 41 which the CSB has recognized as an important step forward in improving petroleum refinery safety and environmental performance both in California and nationally.
+On July 11, 2013, the working group released a draft report entitled Improving Public and Worker Safety at Oil Refineries, which the CSB has recognized as an important step forward in improving petroleum refinery safety and environmental performance both in California and nationally.
 The report outlined the process of adopting several of the CSB's recommendations from its Interim Report on the Chevron incident, including requiring refineries to implement inherently safer systems and conduct damage mechanism hazard reviews.
 Furthermore, the report announced the creation of an Interagency Refinery Task Force within the California Environmental Protection Agency (Cal/EPA) by September 1, 2013, aimed at facilitating information sharing and improving coordination of oversight and enforcement activities among regulatory agencies.
-The CSB welcomed the report's recommendation for California to study the safety case regulatory approach.
+The CSB also welcomed the report's recommendation for California to study the safety case regulatory approach.

-In addition to the work being done by the working group, the California State Legislature approved a 2013-2014 state budget bill (AP 110) that allows the California Department of Industrial Relations to charge state petroleum refineries a "fee" by March 31, 2014, to help pay for at least 15 new positions in Cal/OSHA's Process Safety Unit, which enforces the California Process Safety Management (PSM) standard throughout the state.42 http://coeh.berkeley.edu/people/apers educ/docs/LOHPRefinery%20Safety.pdf (accessed December 30, 2013).
+In addition to the work being done by the working group, the California State Legislature approved a 2013-2014 state budget bill (AP 110) that allows the California Department of Industrial Relations to charge state petroleum refineries a "fee" by March 31, 2014, to help pay for at least 15 new positions in